Mjz86/c_colon/README.md

-similar to rust, c: has a borrow checker, a powerful one, the local safety and borrow rules prevent global uninitialized access, use after free and more. similar to rust, c: has unsafe blocks, these unsafe blocks are specified with their safety control, for example unsafe(pointer-use) or unsafe(pointer-cast), unsafe(unrestricted), unsafe(variable) and more unsafe specifiers. the rust language, although very fast, still lacks the option of non trivial moves, the option of elegant linked lists, the option of self referential sso. it can be achieved with pointers, but it will not look good. although like rust these are unsafe in c:, these are not dangerous, they are just unrestricted in c colon. unrestricted keyword aims to be of use for those who want fast iteration speed like in game dev, although, at the cost of safety and maybe performance (for example because its not safe to assume in the compiler that two spans are non overlapping so less simd usage). note that some qualifier are unsafe to add or remove, for example the no alias qualifiers may lead to ub if removed so it has to be unsafe.
+similar to rust, c: has a borrow checker, a powerful one, the local safety and borrow rules prevent global uninitialized access, use after free and more. similar to rust, c: has unsafe blocks, these unsafe blocks are specified with their safety control, for example unsafe(pointer-use) or unsafe(pointer-cast), unsafe(unrestricted), unsafe(variable) and more unsafe specifiers. the rust language, although very fast, still lacks the option of non trivial moves, the option of elegant linked lists, the option of self referential sso. it can be achieved with pointers, but it will not look good. although like rust these are unsafe in c:, these are not totally disallowed, they are just unrestricted in c colon. unrestricted keyword aims to be of use for those who want fast iteration speed like in game dev, although, at the cost of safety (using unsafe(unrestricted) ) and maybe performance (for example because its not safe to assume in the compiler that two spans are non overlapping so less simd usage). note that some qualifier are unsafe to add or remove, for example the no alias qualifiers may lead to ub if removed so it has to be unsafe.